Carnian pluvial episode: Plants

-The oldest widespread amber deposition occurred during the CPE.
+Though tiny amber traces can be found in rocks as old as the Carboniferous, the earliest widespread amber deposits date back to the CPE.
 Carnian amber droplets from Italian paleosols are the oldest amber deposits known to preserve arthropods and microorganisms.
 Amber would not reappear in the fossil record until the Late Jurassic, though it would take until the Early Cretaceous for amber to occur in concentrations equivalent to or exceeding Carnian amber.